-At December 31, 2022 the Company had \$38,522,000 of its cash and cash equivalents in a Morgan Stanley Institutional Liquidity Fund.
+At December 31, 2023 the Company had \$20,559,000 of its cash and cash equivalents in a Morgan Stanley Institutional Liquidity Fund.
 The fund is a AAA rated money market fund that invests in a portfolio of liquid, high-quality debt securities issued by the U.S. government.
-The fund resides in a custodial account held by U.S. Bank for which SVB Asset Management is the advisor (see Note: 16, Subsequent Events).
+The fund resides in a custodial account held by U.S. Bank for which SVB Asset Management is the advisor.